How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 Handle Bars

 Many condominium and other private apartments and homes feature a long, vertical handlebar.
-Generally, you’ll find that most of these homes only have a deadbolt lock – you’ll lock and unlock this deadbolt, and use the handlebars to push and pull.
+Generally, you’ll find that most of these homes are using a mortise type of lock, and using roller latches.
+We use the handlebars to push and pull.
 These handle bars get in the way of lever type locks (that is, locks with a handle, like our Aqara A100).

 As a limiting factor, this means that you won’t be able to use lever-type locks if you have a long handlebar.
 Your options are (1) remove the entire handlebar and install a lever type lock, or (2) install another type of door lock, like our Aqara D100 Zigbee push-pull model.